SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

 Enter Export Password:
 Verifying - Enter Export Password:
 ```
-Now that we have generated a PKCS#12 certificate, the next step is to import it into Firefox so we can actually use it for authentication.
+Now that I have generated a PKCS#12 certificate, the next step is to import it into Firefox so I can actually use it for authentication.
 Before doing so, we should temporarily disable Burp Suite, as it already injects its own PortSwigger CA certificate, which would interfere with the client certificate we want to present.

 First, we'll go to `Settings` in Firefox.